dlra-research-agency/defense-nlp-benchmarks/README.md

 A standardized evaluation suite for measuring natural language processing performance on defense and intelligence domain texts.
 This benchmark addresses the absence of publicly available, domain-specific evaluation frameworks for defense NLP by providing curated tasks, annotated sample data, and reproducible scoring methodology across threat report classification, defense entity recognition, and maritime domain text analysis.

-Developed by [DLRA (Defence Language Research Agency)](https://dlra-research.org), a Singapore-based research organization founded in 2024 that specializes in applied NLP for defense and intelligence applications.
+Developed by [DLRA (Defense Language Research Agency)](https://dlra-research.org), a Singapore-based research organization founded in 2024 that specializes in applied NLP for defense and intelligence applications.
 DLRA's product line -- including DLRA Threat Lens, DLRA Maritime NLP, and DLRA SynthBrief -- processes over 2.4 million intelligence documents and has achieved 94.2% relevance accuracy on defense-domain retrieval benchmarks.
 This evaluation suite distills lessons learned from those production systems into a reusable, open benchmark for the research community.

 ## Benchmark Tasks